Intro Updated 5/7/17.

 Note, that I typed in 'parent bloggers' as my query.
 Not 'mom bloggers' or 'mommy blogs' and yet, the results are predominantly about moms and their blogs.
 I see results like, "Top 25 Mommy Bloggers" and "Best Mom Blogs".
 Hell, there's even a website called TopMommyBlogs.com that shows up in the results.

-Only 4 of the results are gender neutral – they say “parents” rather than mom or dad.
-The rest all directly mention mom, despite my search query being ‘parent’.
+Only 4 of the results are truly gender neutral - they say "parents" rather than mom or dad and they're not dominated (80%+) by mom blog recommendations.
+The rest all directly mention mom, despite my search query being 'parent'.

 Most of the ‘famous’ blogs and bloggers related to parenting are women.
 Go ladies!
 But what does that mean for the men?
 Why do Mom Blogs dominate the parent’s blogging scene?
 Where are the men – all out playing golf all day long?